Angels of History: how our history and our bodies are interconnected

 The series will run one Sunday evening a month, between 6-8pm on:

 Each session will be focused around a particular topic.
-We offer 2 cycles of Us and the World and a third cycle of survival strategies.

 Us and the World